How Can MBA in Finance Help in ACCA Exemptions | Zell

 You must take all your ACCA exams from the beginning if you do not have any prior schooling in finance or accounting.
 Having a finance degree opens up chances of qualifying for ACCA exemptions.
 With exemptions, you need not appear for specific exams.
 You will start your certification from the level you have reached in your finance or accounting degree.

 It takes approximately three years to complete the ACCA certification.
 With exemptions, this time reduces significantly.
-If you have an MBA in Finance, you can get ACCA exemptions.
+If you have an MBA in Finance, you can get ACCA exemptions

-Exemptions for MBA in ACCA depend upon the knowledge, skills, and degree you have earned.
-Generally, with an MBA in Finance, you can skip F1 through F9 in the Knowledge and Skills module.
-These are the foundation papers of the certification, and you can skip them all with an MBA in Finance.
-You can claim up to 3 exemptions in ACCA.
+Exemptions from an MBA in ACCA will depend on the knowledge, skills, and qualifications you have.
+In general, with an MBA in Finance, you will be able to claim exemptions for F1 to F9 in the Knowledge and Skills module.The foundation papers of the certification, and you with an MBA in Finance, will qualify you for all exemptions.
+Up to a maximum of 3 exemptions can be claimed in ACCA.

 Even if you have an MBA in Finance, you have to take P123 and two optional papers from P4-7.
 Therefore, it is evident that with an MBA degree in hand, you need to appear and write just three papers to complete your ACCA certification course.
 This reduces the workload significantly, and you can complete the certification quickly.